FAITH, FORMATION, FELLOWSHIP

 St. Francis Xavier Chaplaincy (SFXC) is a ministry of the Diocese of Calgary.
 It came into existence on January 21, 2019 by official decree of Bishop William T. McGrattan.
-SFXC's aim is to foster faith, formation and fellowship among university students and other young adults within the Diocese.
-Below is a brief description of what we mean by faith, formation and fellowship.
-Be sure to check out our Events page to see what opportunities are available to you currently.
-If you would like to receive ongoing information from SFXC, please register here...
+SFXC's aim is to foster faith, formation and fellowship among young adults within the Diocese through 3 Chapters: 1) University Students, 2) Young Professionals, and 3) Young Families.

-We do this, first and foremost, through our weekly, communal celebration of Holy Mass (11:30am at St. Bernard's Church).
-We also do it by helping members become intimately familiar with the Word of God and by preparing them to engage in the fulness of the sacramental and devotional life.
+We also foster faith by helping young adults become intimately familiar with the Word of God and by preparing them to engage the fullness of the sacramental and devotional life.

 By formation, we mean all of the things we do to help young adults better understand their relationship with Jesus Christ and how to live it out in the contemporary world.